luci/recipes-py/README.recipes.md

   requests (seq[TaskRequest]): A sequence of task request objects
-    representing the tasks we want to trigger. verbose (bool): Whether to use verbose logs.
+    representing the tasks we want to trigger. verbose (bool): Whether to use verbose logs. server (string): Address of the server to trigger the task on, e.g. https://chromium-swarm.appspot.com.
+If not set, the server the current task is running on is used.

 Returns:
   A list of TaskRequestMetadata objects.